Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Front-End

 \subsection{Global Matching}

 For each keyframe, compact descriptors, that can be compared with a similarity score, are extracted from sensor data and broadcast to neighboring robots.
-When two robots meet, we perform simple bookkeeping to determine which global descriptors are already known by the other robot and which ones need to be transmitted.
+When two robots meet, we perform bookkeeping to determine which global descriptors are already known by the other robot and which ones need to be transmitted.
 We use ScanContext~\cite{kimscancontextegocentric2018} as global descriptors of lidar scans and the recent CNN-based CosPlace~\cite{bertonrethinkingvisualgeolocalization2022a} for images.
 We use nearest neighbors based on cosine similarity for descriptor matching.
-We also support NetVLAD~\cite{arandjelovicnetvladcnnarchitecture2018} and our system can be easily extended to other compact descriptor extraction algorithms that satisfy~\cref{assump:global-local}.
+Once matches are computed, \shortname offers two candidate prioritization mechanisms: a \textbf{greedy} prioritization algorithm, used in prior work~\cite{cieslewskidataefficientdecentralizedvisual2018,lajoiedoorslamdistributedonline2020,tiankimeramultirobustdistributed2022,huangdiscoslamdistributedscan2022}, and a novel \textbf{spectral} approach.
+To perfom the candidate prioritization, we define the multi-robot pose graph as: